 Creditors should always look to minimise their exposure to voidable preference claims.
 Ways to do this are:

-If you have cash flow, creditor or insolvency issues please feel free to contact me.
+If you have cash flow, creditor or insolvency issues, please feel free to contact me.
 If you know anyone who is in financial difficulty we are happy to meet them to discuss the issues free of charge.
 We are specialists in this field who will offer sound professional advice and guidance.
 You can contact us in strictest confidence on +64 9 522 7955, [email protected] or via our online form.